-Name of the Director Category AC Meetings held during Financial Year 2024 -25 Change in constitution as approved by the Board at its Name of the Director Entitled to attend Attended Meetings held on May 14, 2024/ Other changes therein Mr. Sekhar Natarajan Chairperson Non-Executive, Independent Director 4 4 Appointment as a Chairperson of the Committee effective June 1, 2024 Ms. Sukanya Kripalu Non-Executive, Independent Director 4 4 - Ms. Gopika Pant Non-Executive, Independent Director 4 4 -
+Name of the Director Category AC Meetings Financial Ye - Change in constitution as approved by the Board at its Entitled to attend Attended Meetings held on May 14, 2024/ Other changes therein Mr. Sekhar Natarajan Chairperson Non-Executive, Independent Director 4 4 Appointment as a Chairperson of the Committee effective June 1, 2024 Ms. Sukanya Kripalu Non-Executive, Independent Director 4 4 - Ms. Gopika Pant Non-Executive, Independent Director 4 4 -

-Name of the Director Category AC Meetings held during Financial Year 2024-25 Change in constitution as approved by the Board at its Name of the Director Entitled to attend Attended Meetings held on May 14, 2024/ Other changes therein Dr. (Mr.) Indu Bhushan Non-Executive, Independent Director 4 4 - Mr. Sanjay Gupta Non-Executive, Independent Director 4 2 - Ms. Shyamala Gopinath Non-Executive, Independent Director 1 1 Cessation as a Chairperson of the Committee effective close of business hours on May 31, 2024 due to completion of second term as an Independent Director Mr. Vikram Singh Mehta Non-Executive, Independent Director 1 1 Cessation as a Member effective close of business hours on July 24, 2024 due to completion of second term as an Independent Director Dr. (Ms.) Indu Shahani Non-Executive, Independent Director 1 1 Cessation as a Member effective close of business hours on July 24, 2024 due to completion of second term as an Independent Director
+Name of the Director Colonomi AC Meetings Financial Ye Change in constitution as approved by the Board at its Name of the Director Category Entitled to attend Attended Meetings held on May 14, 2024/ Other changes therein Dr. (Mr.) Indu Bhushan Non-Executive, Independent Director 4 4 - Mr. Sanjay Gupta Non-Executive, Independent Director 4 2 - Ms. Shyamala Gopinath Non-Executive, Independent Director 1 1 Cessation as a Chairperson of the Committee effective close of business hours on May 31, 2024 due to completion of second term as an Independent Director Mr. Vikram Singh Mehta Non-Executive, Independent Director 1 1 Cessation as a Member effective close of business hours on July 24, 2024 due to completion of second term as an Independent Director Dr. (Ms.) Indu Shahani Non-Executive, Independent Director 1 1 Cessation as a Member effective close of business hours on July 24, 2024 due to completion of second term as an Independent Director